XingyanLin/ECE4078_Lab/Week01-02/README.md

 ## Objectives
 1. Get an overview of the lab project.
-2. Set up your environment on cloud-based platforms or locally.
+2. Set up your environment locally or on cloud-based platforms.
 3. Implement keyboard teleoperation of the robot.

 ## Marking schemes